 One of the many benefits of cruising is that you end the evening when you are ready rather than have to do everything as a group.

-I spent the next two days exploring MSC Magnifica, getting plenty of photos, spending quality time with Joshua, eating whatever I wanted, meeting new people and chilling out.
+The next two days were spent enjoying quality time with Joshua, eating whatever I wanted, meeting new people and chilling out.

-For me, travelling with a baby, I found I preferred to feed Joshua breakfast in the buffet, then move to the coffee and chocolate bar for a delicious cup of speciality coffee while letting Joshua run about a bit.
-Then push him around in his pushchair until he fell asleep and go into the main dining room for my favourite dish of eggs benedict.
-Lunch would be in the buffet and after the first two nights I decided it was easier for us and the sake of other guests, if we had dinner in the buffet as well.
-The only problem with that is you never stop eating.
-You keep going back for more.
-But afterwards I would let Joshua fall asleep in his pushchair and sit in the evening by the undercover pool and read and relax with another glass of prosecco.
+Lunch was in the buffet.
+After the first two nights, I decided it was better for us and other guests if we also had dinner in the buffet.
+The problem with eating at the buffet is that you can go back for more.
+But afterwards, I would let Joshua fall asleep in his pushchair and sit in the evening by the undercover pool and read and relax with another glass of prosecco.
 My friends always seemed to find me and would join me for a while and then they would go off and do their thing.

-To sum up my overall experience and opinion of my short cruise on MSC Magnifica, I would say it far exceeded my expectations and delivered quality, class and fantastic service.
-If you are not one of these people who wants to experience the British and their way of life when you go on holiday, then MSC is for you.
-It really does give you a feeling of the Mediterranean way of life where people are friendly, positive and ready to enjoy themselves.
-They are not reserved and will talk to you and welcome you like one big family.
+You really get the feeling of the Mediterranean way of life.
+The people are friendly, positive and ready to enjoy themselves.
 It’s a place where age means nothing, old people don’t act old, in fact they act younger then the youngsters.
 They are living life to the full with the people they love and it shows through.
 For more information go to MSC Cruises